giullyasantos/giullyasantos/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/giullya-souza-santos-01668a23b/)

 ---

-💡 **Pro Tip:** Check out my repositories for examples of my work.
+Check out my repositories for examples of my work.
 Feedback and collaboration are always welcome!